stickzman/stickzman.github.io/index.md

 ### Dan Ahl's Project Page
 #### Here you can try out some of my Github projects
 [NES TS](https://stickzman.github.io/nes_ts/)
-An NES emulator I wrote in TypeScript, playable in browser
+An NES emulator I wrote in TypeScript, playable in browser.

 [Trivia Night](https://github.com/stickzman/TriviaNight) _**in development**_
 A Jackbox-Games-esque trivia game.
 Host a game on your computer, then connect with your mobile phone's web browser!